gonzedge/rambling-trie/README.markdown

 # Rambling Trie

-The Rambling Trie is a custom implementation of the Trie data structure with Ruby.
+The Rambling Trie is a custom implementation of the Trie data structure with Ruby, which includes compression abilities and is designed to be very fast to traverse.

 ## Installing the Rambling Trie